"Knowledge for the western back roads explorer..."

 bullet History - the People & Places

-Learn about the unique history and colorful, influential characters of each Guide region.
+Learn about the unique history of each Guide region.

 bullet Photography

-When applicable, we include the optimum time, place and season for photographing an area.
+When possible, we include the optimum time, place and season for photographing an area.
 We also tell you when our photos were taken.

 bullet Plants and Animals

-We include pictures and descriptions of the local flora and fauna as we encounter them in the wild.
+We include pictures and descriptions of the local flora and fauna of the region.

 bullet Lookup by Map or Place

 Every hiking trail and 4WD road is given a difficulty rating based on our personal experience.
-We also include pictures whenever appropriate.
+We also include pictures whenever possible.

 bullet References